How to accept a job offer

 Be prepared to negotiate

-Realistic negotiations are often part of the job offer process.
-As mentioned, most job offers are firstly made verbally in a phone call, and this is the most appropriate time to begin negotiating if you are unhappy with one or more aspects.
+1. Negotiate early: Most job offers are first made verbally in a phone call, and this is the most appropriate time to begin negotiating if you are unhappy with one or more aspects.
 Don’t wait until the formal written offer is sent.

 Get the job offer in writing